Éogan of Ardstraw

-Saint Éogan (pronounced "Owen") was the founder of the monastery of Ardstraw.
+Saint Éogan was the founder of the monastery of Ardstraw, Ireland.

 Name

-The name Éogan is an early Irish male name, derived from the Primitive Irish *Iwagenas, and equates to the Welsh Owain and the Latin Eugene.
+The name Éogan (/sga/) is an early Irish male name, derived from the Primitive Irish *Iwagenas, and equates to the Welsh Owain.
 In more modern forms of Irish it is written as Eóghan or Eoghan (/'oːəun/).
 It means "born under the protection of the yew tree".

 Life

-Éogan was born in Leinster.
+Éogan was born in Laigin (Leinster).
 According to his Vita, Eoghan was born the son of Cainneach and Muindeacha.
 His mother is said to have been of the Mugdorna of south-east Ulster.
 These people seem to have had some contact with the Laighin (who gave their name to Leinster), to whom his father Cainneach belonged.
 Since this is the area where Christianity first reached Ireland it may well be that Eoghan's father's family had been Christian for some time.
-As a boy, he studied at Clones, and it was from there that he was carried off to Britain by pirates, and subsequently, he was taken captive to Brittany, together with Cairbre of Coleraine and St. Tighernach, who is best known as the founder of the abbey of Clones, County Monaghan.
+As a boy, he studied at Clones Abbey, and it was from there that he was carried off to Britain by pirates, and subsequently, he was taken captive to Brittany, together with Cairbre of Coleraine and St. Tighernach, who is best known as the founder of the abbey of Clones, County Monaghan.
 On obtaining his freedom, he went to study at St. Ninian's Candida Casa.
 Others said to have studied with Ninian include Finnian of Moville.
 He may also have spent some time in Brittany (Armorica).
 Returning to Ireland, he made a foundation at Kilnamanagh, in the Wicklow hills.

-After presiding over the Abbey of Kilnamanagh (County Wicklow) for fifteen years, he settled in the valley of Mourne (County Tyrone), his mother's country, about the year 576.
+After presiding over the Abbey of Kilnamanagh (County Wicklow) for fifteen years, he settled in the valley of the Mourne (County Tyrone), his mother's country, about the year 576.
 It is reasonable to assume that Eoghan came north not just as a missionary to pagans, but also ‘as a pilgrim for the sake of Christ’ in exile.
 It was not necessary to go abroad to do this.
-Due to the division of Ireland into a grid of independent states or túatha, exile meant leaving one’s own and taking one’s chances in another túath.
+Due to the division of Ireland into several independent states or túatha, exile meant leaving one’s own and taking one’s chances in another túath.
 Without personal resources, one had no honour or personal standing outside one’s own túath.
 He was followed by many disciples including his kinsman, St. Kevin of Glendalough, who completed his studies under this saint.
 So great was the fame of the sanctity and learning of St. Eoghan, at Mourne, that he was consecrated first Bishop of Ardstraw about the year 581.
+Ardstraw is a monastic site on the River Derg in modern County Tyrone.